-Robin interrupted, “oh, another thing a big part of her MO is that she wears a red dress when she expects to go all the way… If you know what I mean.”
+Robin interrupted, “oh, another thing.
+A big part of her M.O. is that she wears a red dress when she expects to go all the way… If you know what I mean.”

 I paused.
 “Isn’t that what we did last night?”

-I looked up at him.
+I glanced at him.

-“Wait, a minute.
+“Wait a minute.
 Were you—”

 At a quarter to four, I looked at my watch, then the clock on the wall.
 Every minute I looked again.
-Oddly, I wanted it now and as that thought entered my head, I pondered what it meant.
+Oddly, I wanted it now and as that thought entered my head; I pondered what it meant.

 Was I becoming like her?